History of Scotland: First World War (1914–1918)

 Scotland played a major role in the British effort in the First World War.
 It especially provided manpower, ships, machinery, food (particularly fish) and money, engaging with the conflict with some enthusiasm.
 Scotland's industries were directed at the war effort.
 For example, the Singer Clydebank sewing machine factory received over 5000 government contracts, and made 303 million artillery shells, shell components, fuses, and aeroplane parts, as well as grenades, rifle parts, and 361,000 horseshoes.
-Its labour force of 14,000 was about 70 percent female at war's end.
+Its labour force of 14,000 was about 70 per cent female at war's end.

 With a population of 4.8 million in 1911, Scotland sent 690,000 men to the war, of whom 74,000 died in combat or from disease, and 150,000 were seriously wounded.
 Scottish urban centres, with their poverty and unemployment, were favourite recruiting grounds of the regular British army, and Dundee, where the female-dominated jute industry limited male employment, had one of the highest proportion of reservists and serving soldiers than almost any other British city.
 Concern for their families' standard of living made men hesitate to enlist; voluntary enlistment rates went up after the government guaranteed a weekly stipend for life to the survivors of men who were killed or disabled.
 After the introduction of conscription from January 1916 every part of the country was affected.
 Occasionally Scottish troops made up large proportions of the active combatants, and suffered corresponding loses, as at the Battle of Loos, where there were three full Scots divisions and other Scottish units.
 Thus, although Scots were only 10 per cent of the British population, they made up 15 per cent of the national armed forces and eventually accounted for 20 per cent of the dead.
 Some areas, like the thinly populated island of Lewis and Harris, suffered some of the highest proportional losses of any part of Britain.
 Clydeside shipyards and the nearby engineering shops were the major centres of war industry in Scotland.
 In Glasgow, radical agitation led to industrial and political unrest that continued after the war ended.
 After the end of the war in June 1919 the German fleet interned at Scapa Flow was scuttled by its German crews, to avoid its ships being taken over by the victorious allies.